AztecProtocol/engineering-designs/docs/custom-slashing/dd.template.md

 ## Executive Summary

+The `StakingLib` designates a "slasher" address which is able to slash arbitrary validators for arbitrary amounts.

+The contract used as the slasher is currently `Slasher`, which takes directives from a `SlashingProposer`.

+The `SlashingProposer` is an instance of `EmpireBase`, which operates in "rounds" of `N` L2 slots, during which at least `M` proposers must vote for a specific contract address "payload" to be executed.

+The payload just calls "slash", with the list of validators to slash, and the amount to slash each.

+So the L1 contracts currently allow arbitrary slashing as long as the motion has support from `M/N` validators.

-The L1 contracts currently only "allow" slashing all validators in an epoch if the epoch is never proven.
+In practice, however, there are only mechanisms built to create and vote for payloads to slash all validators in an epoch if the epoch is never proven, namely an out-of-protocol `SlashFactory` contract, and corresponding logic on the node to utilize it.

-We want to provide a mechanism for slashing specific validators for not participating in consensus.
+We want to expand this `SlashFactory` to allow for "custom slashing", which would allow the node to programmatically create or vote for payloads to slash specific validators for specific amounts for specific offences.

+In addition, we will add corresponding logic to the node to utilize the new `SlashFactory` to slash validators for inactivity.

+Last, we will add an override, which may be set by the node operator, which will configure the node to vote for a particular payload no matter what.

 ## Requirements